History of rugby union in Scotland: Edinburgh Academy and the Crombies

 Two young men, Francis Crombie and Alexander Crombie, came from Durham School to Edinburgh in 1854.
-Francis joined The academy as a pupil but Alexander had already left school.
-Apparently, the boys brought the knowledge of football from Durham School and this they passed on.
-Francis is recorded as having been the first school football captain and Alexander became actively involved in the formation of The Edinburgh Academical Football Club.
-He qualified for membership under a rule which allowed relatives of school pupils to become members.
-In 1858 he became the first captain of the Football Club - a position he held for eight years.
+Francis joined the academy as a pupil, but Alexander had already left school.
+Apparently, the boys brought the knowledge of football from Durham School, and this they passed on.
+Francis is recorded as having been the first school football captain, and Alexander became actively involved in the formation of The Edinburgh Academical Football Club.
+He qualified for membership under a rule that allowed relatives of school pupils to become members.
+In 1858, he became the first captain of the Football Club - a position he held for eight years.

 The High School in Edinburgh and Hamilton

 During the same period, a boy named Hamilton came to the High School in Edinburgh (in 1856) from an English private school and brought with him the 'Rules of Rugby Football' as he had known them from south of the Border.
-This document was instrumental in the High School's adapting their existing game to this new form.
+This document was instrumental in the High School's adaptation of their existing game to this new form.

 First ever Schools match

 The first-ever inter-school match recorded in Scotland was Royal High School versus Merchiston (in Edinburgh), played on 13 February 1858.
-However, the game suffered from lack of uniformity of rule and ball.
+However, the game suffered from a lack of uniformity of rule and the ball.

 Standardisation of rules

-In The High School, in the early 1860s, football was played with '...monstrous inflated globes of vast circumference and ponderosity...'.
+In the High School, in the early 1860s, football was played with '...monstrous inflated globes of vast circumference and ponderosity...'.

 H. H. Almond, a master at both Loretto and Merchiston, and a founding father of the game in Scotland, describing an incident in a Loretto versus Merchiston match, wrote: '...but so little did any of us, masters or boys, then know about it, that I remember how, when Lyall ran with the ball behind the Merchiston goal the resulting try was appealed against on the ground that no player may cross the line whilst holding the ball.
 The previous rule at Merchiston had been that he must let go of the ball and kick it over before he touched it down.
-It must be said in excuse for this and other similar sins of ignorance, that the only available rules were those printed for the use of Rugby School.
+It must be said in excuse for this and other similar sins of ignorance that the only available rules were those printed for the use of Rugby School.
 They were very incomplete and presupposed a practical knowledge of the game.'